hankcs/HanLP/README.md

 Due to the size of models, and the fact that corpora are domain specific, HanLP has limited plan to distribute pretrained text classification models.

-For more training scripts, please refer to `tests/train`.
+For more training scripts, please refer to [`tests/train`](https://github.com/hankcs/HanLP/tree/master/tests/train).
+We are also working hard to release more examples in [`tests/demo`](https://github.com/hankcs/HanLP/tree/master/tests/demo).
+Serving, documentations and more pretrained models are on the way too.

 ## Citing